 Closer alignment will result in reduced vibration levels and longer expected bearing life.
-Most Fybroc pumps are supplied with flex-type couplings as standard equipment, for specific installation instructions refer to page 17.
+Most Fybroc pumps are supplied with Wood's flexible couplings as standard equipment, for specific installation instructions refer to page 17.
 If a different coupling is supplied, specific installation instructions will be included with the pump.